ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 RO is present at the client instance and acting as the end user.
 Assertions SHOULD be validated by the AS.

-If the identified end user does not match the RO present at the AS during an interaction step, the AS SHOULD reject the request with an error.
+If the identified end user does not match the RO present at the AS during an interaction step, the AS SHOULD reject the request with an "user_denied" error.

 If the AS trusts the client instance to present verifiable assertions, the AS MAY decide, based on its policy, to skip interaction with the RO, even